Andrew Benintendi Player Props: White Sox vs. Twins

 Twins Pitching Rankings

+- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.49 team ERA that ranks sixth across all MLB pitching staffs.
+- The Twins have a 3.43 team ERA that ranks fourth across all league pitching staffs.

-- Twins pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in baseball.
+- Twins pitchers combine to allow 28 home runs (0.9 per game), the seventh-fewest in the league.

+- Varland (0-0) makes the start for the Twins, his second of the season.

-- His last time out came on Tuesday against the New York Yankees, when the right-hander went seven innings, surrendering one earned run while allowing seven hits.
+- The right-hander last pitched on Friday, April 14 against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.